IBM/oms-convey-integration/README.md

 }
 ```
 3. Pull the latest `getPage-templates.json` file from an Order Hub instance.
 4. Customize the template in `getPage-templates.json`, which specifies what data to pull from Sterling Order Management.
 Add the three new fields to the `getShipmentList` template.
-Your file must contain only the template that you are updating and not all the templates and must contain similar entries as listed below:
+Your file must contain only the template that you are updating and not all the templates, and must contain similar entries as listed here:
 ```
 {
 "getShipmentList": {